Outlawed (comics): Main plot

-At a Re-education Center, Bombshell gives an interview feeling guilty for Coles Disaster which caused a skirmish between C.R.A.D.L.E. and her teammates as they didn't want to be brainwashed like her.
+At the Re-education Center, a brainwashed Bombshell gives an interview admitting guilt for Coles Disaster, leading to a skirmish between C.R.A.D.L.E. and the Champions.
 Bombshell's interview becomes breaking news.
-Somewhere in Kansas, Viv helps an old woman who gives her a place to stay as she correctly guessed her as a runaway.
-Meanwhile, Ironheart, Ms. Marvel, Nova, and Spider-Man are still on run from C.R.A.D.L.E. who somehow always evade them.
-They tried to get the help of the Avengers and Brawn, but fail.
-They are saved by Dust, Pixie and Cyclops, who came to rescue them during the ambush with C.R.A.D.L.E. one night.
-Cyclops offers them asylum on Krakoa and suggests to the C.R.A.D.L.E. agents to stop unless they want war with the mutant nation.
+Somewhere in Kansas, Viv helps an old woman who gives her a place to stay.
+Meanwhile, Ironheart, Ms. Marvel, Nova, and Spider-Man are on run from C.R.A.D.L.E.
+They try but fail to get help from the Avengers and Brawn.
+They are saved by Dust, Pixie and Cyclops, who rescue them during an ambush by C.R.A.D.L.E.
+Cyclops offers them asylum on Krakoa and tells the C.R.A.D.L.E. agents to stop unless they want war with the mutant nation.

-Pixie teleported the remaining Champions, Cyclops, and Dust at Ironheart's now abandoned lab instead of Krakoa, where Cyclops, Dust, and Pixie reveal that not only Viv Vision is alive, but also betray them to C.R.A.D.L.E. possibly out of guilt for the Kamala's Law happening.
-The two X-Men also explain to their former teammates why they lied to C.R.A.D.L.E. about the latter team's current whereabouts, due to Krakoa being a mutant-only zone, based on its rules.
-However, Cyclops provides the Champions a temporary safe haven outside America, at mutants’ pirate ship Marauder, provided by Captain Red Queen, Storm, Bishop, Pyro and Iceman.
-After getting honorary status Cyclops returns to Krakoa while Champions help the X-Men's Marauder crew to fight against Attuma’s army and rescue the civilians on an invaded ship.
-Meanwhile, Viv is watching her former teammates fighting crime outside America through satellite projection.
-The old woman reveals her past life to Viv, and knew her secret identity as a Champion all along, encouraging her to redeem her to repeal the current unjust law she is in and return to her old team for forgiveness.
+Pixie teleports the remaining Champions, Cyclops, and Dust to Ironheart's now abandoned lab instead of Krakoa, where Cyclops, Dust, and Pixie reveal that not only is Viv Vision alive, but also betrayed them to C.R.A.D.L.E. out of guilt for Kamala's Law.
+The X-Men explain to their former teammates they lied to C.R.A.D.L.E. about the latter team's current whereabouts, due to Krakoa being a mutant-only zone.
+Cyclops provides the Champions a temporary safe haven outside America on the pirate ship Marauder, provided by Captain Red Queen, Storm, Bishop, Pyro and Iceman.
+After getting honorary status Cyclops returns to Krakoa while Champions help the X-Men's Marauder crew to fight against Attuma's army and rescue the civilians on an invaded ship.
+Meanwhile, Viv watches her former teammates fight crime through satellite projection.
+The old woman reveals her past life to Viv, and that she knew her secret identity as a Champion all along, encouraging her to repeal the current unjust law and ask to her old team for forgiveness.